Skip to content

 The Electronic Lab Notebook (ELN) is a powerful tool to let scientists extensively describe each and every link of the experimental chain.
 One can digitally record the whole experimental process, cross-referencing the used inventory items (consumables, samples, etc.) as well as all the relevant processes, protocols, scientific instruments, etc.

 The ELN features a visual text editor where one can write and format text (with e.g. hyperlinks), and embed images and tables.
 Every lab note can be enriched with attachments containing related documents (spreadsheets, word documents, etc.), but also pictures, comments, and more.
-Attached office documents can be collaboratively editable online.
+Attached office documents can be collaboratively edited online.

 Each note is uniquely identifiable, dated, and digitally signed (time-stamped) by relevant third-party authorities to ensure intellectual property.